Autonomous Security Intelligence - A Critical Examination

 - Governance participation (proposal votes, upgrade readiness)

-Vision: From Reactive to Predictive Defense
+Vision: From Reactive to Predictive Analysis

 Traditional security operates in a detect-and-respond loop: